 Don’t beat yourself up

 With the vacation time that often follows—and leads up to—Christmas, it may be easy to eat cookies and other treats the entire time.
 If you didn’t have a routine, start the day after the holiday, Greg Robinson, a pro bodybuilder and owner of Retro Fitness of East Brunswick in New Jersey, agrees.
-“Allow yourself to enjoy some of the treats on this day—just don’t overindulge,” he says.
+“Allow yourself to enjoy some of the treats on this day,” he says.
 Don’t be discouraged, Robinson says.
 “Your body will get back to its normal weight in a few days.
 The scale moved, but this is normal and due to the excess carbohydrates and salt you have consumed, which will pass.”

-Eat right the next day
+Eat breakfast the next day

-Don’t short yourself on meals the next day, warns Garcia.
-Don’t attempt to undo a day of overindulging by starving yourself: She encourages people to eat breakfast the morning after, and natural oatmeal, flavoured with your own healthy spices or fruits, is a great choice.
+Don’t short yourself on meals the next day, warns Lisa Garcia, a dietitian with Food Coach, LLC in Laconia, New Hampshire.
+She encourages people to eat breakfast the morning after, and natural oatmeal, flavoured with your own healthy spices or fruits, is a great choice.
 She explains that it’s a whole-grain fibre that keeps you feeling fuller longer while keeping blood sugar from spiking.
 If you discover that you’re not too hungry the next day, Jackson suggests focusing on getting a little protein, vegetables, and leafy greens.
 “Protein helps keep you satiated while the vegetables and leafy greens supply most of your micronutrients (vitamins and minerals), and the extra fiber will help with bowel movements,” he explains.
 (Try our recipe for steel-cut oatmeal that tastes just like apple pie.)

 Go easy on your workouts—and get out and walk